wyattjsmith1/STRESS/README.md

  1. Java 8
  2. MySQL server
  3. An account with Apache (https://issues.apache.org/jira/login.jsp?os_destination=%2Fsecure%2FDashboard.jspa)
+ 4. A reCaptcha account with Google.

 To start:
  1. Modify the 'apache.properties' file.
-Add your Apache credentials and MySQL configuration.
+Add your Apache credentials, MySQL configuration, and reCaptcha keys.
  2. Import the sql data from the `INSTALL/sql` directory into your database.
 (Optionally, you can generate a new snapshot, but that takes tremendous time and resources.
 See below)
  3. Run:
 ```sh